PhillipMiracle/Java-Example-Code/README.md

 # Java-Example-Code

 Listed below are the file names of what I programmed.
-Everything else present in the homework folders is code provded by the professor.
+Everything else present in the homework folders is code provided by the professor.

 Homework_1
   - MyDoublyLinkedList.java